tc39/proposal-richer-keys/collection-rekey/README.md

 ## FAQ

+### How do other languages handle this customized keying?

+A collection of references can be found via [this document](https://docs.google.com/document/d/1qxSLyiButKocM6ENufhvnNJcZh18nDAWcFT2HlTJahQ/edit#).

+Generally it falls into using container types.
+If you wanted to create a `Map` of `People` by `person.email`.
+You would implement a wrapper class `PersonByEmail` to use as your key, and others for keying of other aspects.
+Static typing and compiler/language enforced coercion can alleviate problems with misusing collections, but wrapping and unwrapping is manual in scenarios with dynamic typing that cannot be coerced automatically.

+This proposal would provide a hook to do that manual wrapping and unwrapping without requiring the user of a collection to remain vigilant about properly marshalling keys before providing them to the collection.

 ### Why not `value[Symbol.toKey]`?

 Having specialized identity conflicts with the idea of having multiple kinds of specialized maps per type of value.
 It also would cause conflicts when wanting to specialize keys that are based upon primitives.